jazzband/django-configurations/docs/values.rst

       The ``setup`` method is called during startup of the Django process and implements the ability to check the environment variable.
-Its purpose is to return a value django-configrations is supposed to use when loading the settings.
+Its purpose is to return a value django-configurations is supposed to use when loading the settings.
 It'll be passed one parameter, the name of the :class:`~Value` instance as defined in the ``settings.py``.
 This is used for building the name of the environment variable.